Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 He traffics in the birth and death of whole worlds, whole political orders, whole systems of human values.

-Because his opponents are so evil, the conspiracy monger is never content with anything but their total destruction.
+The conspiracy monger is never content with anything but their total destruction.

 David Brooks summarizes this way.

-He says, So some Democrats were not content with Libby's indictment, but they had to stretch, distort, and exaggerate.
+He says, so some Democrats were not content with Libby's indictment, but they had to stretch, distort, and exaggerate.

 The tragic thing is that at the exact moment when the Republican Party is staggering under the weight of its own mistakes, the Democratic Party's loudest voices are in the grip of passions that render them untrustworthy.

-Now, that's the inside the beltway erudite elite way of saying what I have been saying and trying to dram home to you people for the last five years, and that is the Democrats are over the edge because they lost control of the government starting in 1994.
+Now, that's the inside-the-belt way erudite elite way of saying what I have been saying and trying to dram home to you people for the last five years.

 This is their government.